Be An Agenda Mover

 Moving an agenda won’t happen because of your charisma or because everyone loves you.
 It will happen because of the core micro skills that will allow you to overcome resistance, build coalitions, and sustain momentum for results.
 These skills must be learned.
 They are specific.
 They must be practiced so they become part and parcel of how we act as leaders.
 At the Bacharach Leadership Group, we focus on giving people these skills so that they can become Agenda Movers in a world that demands of leaders one thing: delivering results.
 Moving agendas is something that can be mastered.

 Are you ready to become an agenda mover?

 Are you ready to become an agenda mover?Sign up for FREE and receive updates.
 You can unsubscribe at any time.
-We do not send spam and we do not ever share your email address.
+We do not ever share your email address.
 Join Leadership Insights if you’re ready for more.

 The Agenda Mover: When Your Good Idea Is Not Enough